alexander-pick/shannon_modem_loader/README.md

 The RTOS used by Samsung for Shannon ICs is called ShannonOS.
 I believe that ShannonOS is a re-branded Nucleus core.
 Old versions of CMC even identify it by the original name.
 The system is build using the ARM RVCT compiler with slowly increasing version numbers.

 On top of the RTOS, Samsung created a Platform Abstraction Layer (PAL) as interface to the lower level functionality operating the hardware.
 Platform abstraction layer are a common design pattern found in a lot of embedded development projects.
-Typically the hardware related layer would be called Hardware Abstraction Layer (HAL) but there is no indication Samsung calls it like this.
+Typically the hardware related layer would be called Hardware Abstraction Layer (HAL).
+In old modems the HAL was never explictly mentioned or labeled as such, new modems (2023 onwards) even have HAL management tasks and a clear seperation.
 Possibly because the low level / core functionality was taken from Nucleus and never part of the initial inhouse design.

 Inside the PAL, functionality like task management and other higher level management operations are run.
 The most interesting functionality of the baseband such as packet parsers for GSM/LTE/5G or logging (DM) etc. are run in individual tasks scheduled by the PAL.
 The loader will identify the individual tasks for you and label them, see `shannon_pal_reconstructor.py` for details.